-The French Ministère de l’Economie provides extended data of retail gas prices in France from 2007 to nowadays, D-7.
+The French Ministère de l’Economie provides extended data of retail gas prices in France from 2007 to nowadays.
 In this humongous dataset, prices updates for each gas type from all gas stations in France are available.
-A previous article on this blog took the average prices of each gas stations over the French territory, it’s now time to aggregate all the data to show the evolutions of prices through time.
+A previous article on this website took the average prices of each gas stations over the French territory, it’s now time to aggregate all the data to show the evolutions of prices through time.

 Retail gas prices over time since 2007

 This graph shows the average price for each gas type, each month from 2007.
 Diesel and SP95 are the most complete series.

 - Diesel: Or Gazole, the most consumed gas in France.
 66,8% of the vehicles in France are Diesel ones, according the the CCFA, the French syndicate of automakers.

 - SP95: A common gas used by petrol vehicles.
 “SP” means Sans Plomb or Without lead.